Bookshelves filled with books

 Kelsky, Karen.
 “The Professor is In: Tenure Expectations.”
 The Chronicle of Higher Education.
 Vitae.
 23 February 2015. http://bit.ly/1EMm4B8.

 ———.
 The Professor Is In: The Essential Guide to Turning Your Ph.D. into a Job.
-New York: Three Rivers Press, 2015.
+Three Rivers Press, 2015.

 Linguistic Society of America, Jobs Center. http://www.linguisticsociety.org/jobs-center.

 Luey, Beth.
 Handbook for Academic Authors.
 5th ed.
-New York: Cambridge University Press, 2009.
+Cambridge University Press, 2009.

 McCutcheon, Russell.
 “Theses on Professionalization.”
 The Religious Studies Project.
 29 February 2012. http://bit.ly/1hCXTPM.